 'Tis the season for throw pillows, and this one is about as cozy as it gets.
 I also love the graphic pattern; it helps break up a neutral room.

 I'm a big tea drinker, and this stoneware teapot is a decorative piece when I'm not drinking.
-I love how it has a handmade pottery feel to it too.
+I love how it has a handmade pottery feel to it.

-Nate Berkus and Jeremiah Brent just launched their first collaboration with Living Spaces, and I'm 100% head over heels for this striking green-velvet accent chair.
-Berkus calls it the "gateway color" for those who are shy of using any at home.
+I'm 100 percent head over heels for this striking green velvet accent chair.
+Nate Berkus calls it the "gateway color" for those who are shy of using any at home.
 I agree.
-The entire collection is really chic; they even bought two of the Liv chairs into their L.A. home.

 A ladder is one of the chic essentials every home needs.
 Why?
 Well, it's pretty and it's practical.
-You can hang towels from it in a bathroom, and this one even has a mirror, so it doubles as a vanity too.
+You can hang towels from it in a bathroom, and this one even has a mirror, so it doubles as a vanity.

-Sure, a tablecloth seems odd in a curated list of cool dècor, but I love the terra-cotta tone (it's the It color for fall) of this one and the texture of the washed linen.
+I love the terra-cotta tone (it's the it color for fall) of this tablecloth and the texture of the washed linen.

 You can tell by now I love elevated home essentials, and I have a particular fondness for marble.
 This soap dispenser is green marble, which feels new and like I'm entering a chic Roman bath.

 Side tables don't need to be boring.
-This one has a quirky almost Flintstones-like shape, as though it was made from leftover Stonehenge materials.
-It would be really fun in a kid's bedroom.
+This one has a quirky Flintstones-like shape, as though it was made from leftover Stonehenge materials.
+It would be really fun in a kids' bedroom.

-Okay, okay, a shower curtain does seem out of place on this list, but it's not every day that you see one as cool as this one.
-Am I right?
-I love the tassels, the baby-blue color, and the stripes.
+I love the tassels, the baby-blue color, and the stripes of this shower curtain.
 It's about time someone designed shower curtains with elevated taste.

-Most of you know from reading MyDomaine regularly that we're all in love with Parachute bedding, but you'll be happy to know that the brand just collaborated with Hedley & Bennett on a super-chic range of linen aprons, tablecloths, and napkins.
+Parachute just collaborated with Hedley & Bennett on a super-chic range of linen aprons, tablecloths, and napkins.
 See?
 Terra-cotta is trending.

 I remember cane being a huge trend when I was little.
 It was the '80s, my mom was basically a hippie (she gave birth to me at home), and this material was cheap and abundant.
 I guess this makes me feel nostalgic, and I also love the color.
 It has major Cali-cool vibes, and I can imagine a Jenni Kayne alpaca throw on top of the bed.